Temis04/Sakura-Kohi/README.md

 # Sakura Kohi 桜珈琲

-A minimal, Tokyo-inspired coffee shop site built for the Keystone Digital Strategy front-end take-home assessment.
+A minimal, Japanese-inspired coffee shop site built for the Keystone Digital Strategy front-end take-home assessment.

-**Concept:** a quiet single-origin coffee counter in Shimokitazawa, Tokyo.
-The name and visual identity are named after *kintsugi* — the Japanese art of repairing broken pottery with gold — which shows up throughout the site as a recurring gold "seam" motif (section dividers, the logo mark, the customisation panel edge) rather than as decoration bolted on top.
+**Concept:** a quiet single-origin coffee counter with locations across the UK (Shoreditch, Manchester, Birmingham).
+The name and visual identity are named after *kintsugi* — the Japanese art of repairing broken pottery with gold — which shows up throughout the site as a recurring gold "seam" motif (section dividers, the wordmark, the customisation panel edge) rather than as decoration bolted on top.
+The colour palette (soft blush pink, deep charcoal-plum text, antique gold accent) was chosen to sit alongside that concept rather than default to a generic dark-mode template.

 ## Tech stack